Known as Bombay until 1995, Mumbai is situated in the southwest of India and is the capital city of Maharashtra state.

 One of the first things you’re likely to notice is the vibrant energy the city exudes, closely followed by the extreme differences in living styles.
 But what you’ll find is a ‘live and let live’ attitude among the typical Mumbaikar (native Mumbaite).

 Mumbai (Bombay), home to Bollywood, an impressive number of billionaires, and the luxurious Taj Mahal Palace, is India’s largest city and economic hub.
-It is the capital city of the highly industrialized Maharashtra State, and was recently immortalized in the iconic film "Slumdog Millionaire."
+It is the capital city of the highly industrialised Maharashtra State, and was recently immortalised in the iconic film "Slumdog Millionaire."
 Like any other major Indian city, Mumbai has its share of slums.
 The only difference is that here, the literacy rate among slum dwellers is much higher.
 Its large, polyglot population speaks predominantly Marathi, Hindi, Guajarati and English with 12 other dialects spoken throughout.

 The city boasts an impressive bus transport network that spans the entire city, but you’ll need sharp elbows if you hope to secure a seat; Mumbai's buses carry well over 5.5 million passengers per day.
 Similarly, the Mumbai Suburban Railway is said to be the city’s commuter lifeline.
 The 4,500 commuters crammed daily into trains with a rated capacity of 1,700 bring heightened meaning to the phrase "rush-hour hell."